singh1114/best/_posts/2017-06-24-using-celery-to-run-long-running-task-asynchronously.md

   - django
 ---

 Celery is used to run some special part of code which you don't want to run in the main thread.
-We use celery when we don't want the response of the task for the same request.
+We use celery when we don't want the response of the task in the same request.

 Sending notifications for the purchase could be once of the example for such a task.